BVLC/caffe/docs/performance_hardware.md

 For training, each time point is 20 iterations/minibatches of 256 images for 5,120 images total.
 For testing, a 50,000 image validation set is classified.

-**Acknowledgements**: BVLC members are very grateful to NVIDIA for providing several GPUs to conduct this research.
+**Acknowledgements**: BAIR members are very grateful to NVIDIA for providing several GPUs to conduct this research.

 ## NVIDIA K40